LogicAtom/ms4v2/README.md

     And reset their password if they've forgotten it.<br />
     d.
 Our store will allow users to register for an account.<br />
     e.
 Although it is possible to make purchases as a guest.<br />
+    f.
 Logged in users will have access to a personalized user profile.<br />
+    g.
 Where they can store their default payment information.<br />
     And view their order history as well as past order confirmations.<br />
+    h.
 There are user story categories for sorting and searching.<br />
     purchasing and check out. and administration and store management as well<br />
     As we work through this project we'll check off the different user stories as we add more and more features to the site.<br />